10/31/2024

 speaker

-Larry Soho
+Larry Solo

 Great.
 Good afternoon.
 Thanks for taking the questions.
-I guess the first question, Mike, from a high level, it sounds like the main obstacles continue to be demand and quality issues.
-But it feels like maybe demand is the greater issue that maybe has more longevity going into 25, even if you resolve some of these quality issues.
+I guess first question, Mike, from a high level, it sounds like the main obstacles continue to be demand and quality issues.
+But it feels like maybe demand is the greater issue that maybe has more longevity going into 2025, even if you resolve some of these quality issues.
 Is that kind of a good way to summarize it in a broad brush?

 speaker